mohit7386/JAVA_and_DSA/readme.md

 EXCEPTIONAL HANDLING IN JAVA ----
 What is an Exception?
-An exception is an unexpected event that occurs during the execution of a program and disrupts the normal flow of instructions.
+An exception is an unexpected event that occurs during the execution of a program and disrupts the normal flow of program.
+Exception hamare code ko wahin pe rok dega aage kuch bhi agar apne code likha hai to aage kuch print nahi hogaa....

 Example: Dividing a number by zero, accessing an invalid array index, etc.